Skip to main content

 Step 2: Add DNS Records

-Log in to your DNS provider and add all three CNAME records.
+Log in to your DNS provider and add all records shown in the dashboard.

 Cloudflare